wildfire

 Stephanie Pincetl

-Pincetl is professor-in-residence at the UCLA Institute of the Environment and founding director of the California Center for Sustainable Communities at UCLA.
-She is an expert on land use, energy policy, environmental politics, growth management and the interaction between wildlife and urban areas.
-Pincetl has studied in depth how suburban encroachment on undeveloped areas, the state’s aging electrical infrastructure, poor forest management and other factors contribute to wildfires in California.
-See her five videos addressing these and other wildfire-related topics.
+Pincetl is a professor and founding director of the California Center for Sustainable Communities at UCLA.
+She is an expert on land use, energy policy and environmental politics, and has studied how the state’s aging electrical infrastructure, poor forest management and other factors contribute to wildfires in California

 Glen MacDonald

-MacDonald is the John Muir Professor of Geography at UCLA and an expert on the environmental consequences of climate change.
-His research has focused water resources, drought and how climate change fuels California’s wildfires.
+MacDonald is the John Muir Memorial Chair of Geography and an expert on the environmental consequences of climate change.
+His research has focused on water resources, drought and how climate change fuels California’s wildfires.

 Daniel Swain

-Daniel Swain, a climate scientist with the UCLA Institute of the Environment and Sustainability, studies how global warming affects the character and causes of regional climate extremes, including the atmospheric phenomena that increase the risk of severe wildfires.
+Swain is a climate scientist with the UCLA Institute of the Environment and Sustainability.
+He studies how global warming affects the character and causes of regional climate extremes, including the acceleration of hydroclimate whiplash that fueled the Southern California fires and the narrowing safe window for controlled burns.

 Alex Hall

-Hall is a professor of atmospheric and oceanic sciences and a member of the UCLA Institute of the Environment and Sustainability.
+Hall is a professor of atmospheric and oceanic sciences and director of the UCLA Institute of the Environment and Sustainability.
 An atmospheric physicist, he has studied the frequency and intensity of Santa Ana winds and their effect on Southern California wildfires.

 Click an expert’s name for a more detailed biography and contact information.